What Is a Dividend?

 Why So Many Investors Focus on Dividends

-- During times of economic stress, the dividend might create a sort of floor underneath a stock that keeps it from falling as far as non-dividend paying companies.
+During times of economic stress, the dividend might create a sort of floor underneath a stock that keeps it from falling as far as non-dividend paying companies.
 This is the reason dividend stocks tend to fall less during bear markets.
-Additionally, dividends accelerate the rebuilding of your portfolio following horrific losses due to a mathematical phenomenon that has been studied at the Wharton School of Business.
+Additionally, dividends can accelerate the rebuilding of your portfolio by giving you income to re-invest.

-When a company's board of directors declares a dividend, it will also declare an "ex-date" and a "payable date."
-The ex-date is the date at which the books of the corporation will be examined and anyone who owns shares on that day will receive the dividend based upon their total holdings.
+When a company's board of directors declares a dividend, it will also declare an ex-date and a payable date.
+The ex-date is the date that the books of the corporation will be examined, and anyone who owns shares on that day will receive the dividend based on their total holdings.
 If you buy the stock the day after the ex-date, you won't get the upcoming dividend payment; you'll have to wait for any future ones.
 The payable date is the date on which the dividend is actually sent to the owners.
-That is when you will see the money show up in your brokerage account, bank account, or on which it will be mailed to you if you opt for paper checks.

 Dividend Growth Investors

-A dividend aristocrat is a company that S&P has identified as having grown its dividend per share each and every year, without exception, for 25 years or longer.
-That means even if you never bought another share, you've been getting bigger and bigger checks over as your enterprise sells more of whatever it is that it sells.
+A dividend aristocrat is a company that S&P Dow Jones Indices has identified as having grown its dividend per share every year, without exception, for 25 years or longer.
+That means even if you never bought another share, your dividends have grown along with the enterprise.
 Think of dividend aristocrats as investment royalty—the most established dividend-paying companies with long histories of success.

 Dividend Yield Investors

-When you hear about a "stock dividend," this is different than an ordinary cash dividend.
-It happens when a company mails additional shares to owners based upon some ratio.
-A stock split is a type of stock dividend.
-It is important to know that stock dividends are not a form of income in the traditional sense, but more often a psychological tool.
+A stock dividend is different from an ordinary cash dividend; it happens when a company gives additional shares to owners based upon a ratio.
+It is important to know that stock dividends are not a form of income in the traditional sense, but more often, a psychological tool.